JZ76/Training-Overtaking-Algorithm/README.md

 4. You can change initial position of two cars in simulator.cpp file
 5. When start recording, the leading vehicle must shown up in ego vehicle's LiDAR, you should see a little square in the simulator.
 And better start recording with both car is moving rather than static.
 You should stop recording data when finish overtaking i.e. you cannot see the leading vehicle in LiDAR
 6. During recording, make sure there is no collision with either racetrack or car.
 If there is collision, you can press Ctrl+C to kill the simulator, so the data won't be saved, or you can save the data and delete them in folder.
 It would be easier if you sort your dataset in added time order, the last three files always the latest csv files.
-7. Try to overtake with different strategies, like sometimes overtake from left side, sometimes from right side.
+7. Try to overtake with different strategies, sometimes overtake from left side, sometimes from right side.

 ### Dataset Info